 If your child has been practising and performing with gusto, it may be time to take the next step and invest in a new instrument.
 If your child has been playing the violin for a couple of years, and you're looking to upgrade because they've outgrown their current instrument or they're ready for something a little nicer, the string experts at Simply for Strings are ready to help.

-It can often be difficult for parents to know how much of a leap or invest they need to take at this stage in their child's musical education - how good does their next violin need to be, and what price and quality considerations should they should they take into account?
+It can often be difficult for parents to know how much of a leap or investment they need to take at this stage in their child's musical education - how good does their next violin need to be, and what price and quality considerations should they take into account?

 In order to assist you through the transition, we’ve put together this handy guide that runs through the key factors to take into account when upgrading to an intermediate violin!
 Let’s get started…